Guangzhou Baiyun International Airport: Runways

 Guangzhou Baiyun International Airport now has five runways.

 The third runway opened on 5 February 2015, which temporarily tackled the long‐standing capacity obstacle.
 The operation of the third runway expanded Baiyun Airport's capacity, pushing business up.
 Unfortunately, the third runway can only be used for landing, as its airspace conflicts with Foshan Shadi Airport.
 The airport is planning to build two additional runways.

-The fourth runway 01L/19R opened on January 23, 2025, makes Guangzhou Baiyun Airport the fourth airport to have a four-runway system in China after Shanghai-Pudong, Beijing-Daxing and Chongqing-Jiangbei.
+The fourth runway 01L/19R opened on 23 January 2025, makes Guangzhou Baiyun Airport the fourth airport to have a four-runway system in China after Shanghai–Pudong, Beijing–Daxing and Chongqing–Jiangbei.
 The current third runway 01/19 will be renamed 01R/19L.

-The fifth runway 03/21 opened on October 30, 2025, makes Guangzhou Baiyun Airport the second airport to have a five-runway system in China after Shanghai-Pudong.
+The fifth runway 03/21 opened on 30 October 2025, makes Guangzhou Baiyun Airport the second airport to have a five-runway system in China.

 The five-runway system will normally be operating as follows: